Designing the Report Pages

 - Select OK.
 If you specify to insert a page panel where the new page has new page settings, Designer displays the Page Setup dialog box for you to adjust the settings for the new page panel.

-To remove a page panel from a page report tab, place the mouse pointer to the beginning of the page panel and then select Backspace on the keyboard.
+To remove a page panel from a page report tab, set the mouse pointer to the beginning of the page panel and then press the Backspace key.

 Page header and footer are areas in the top and the bottom page margins, where you can add almost any components.
 You can insert fields, such as page numbers and topic headings, in the page header and footer.